ScoopInstaller/GithubActions/README.md

     - String
     - If specified, scoop config 'SCOOP_BRANCH' will be configured and scoop updated
 1. `SKIP_UPDATED`
-    - Anything.
-Use `1`
+    - String.
+Use `'1'` or `'0'`
-    - If specified, log of checkver utility will not print latest versions
+    - If enabled, log of checkver utility will not print latest versions
+1. `THROW_ERROR`
+    - String.
+Use `'1'` or `'0'`
+    - If enabled, error from checkver utility will be thrown as exception and cause the run to fail
 1. `SPECIAL_SNOWFLAKES`
     - String
     - List of manifest names joined with `,` used as parameter for auto-pr utility.